alt-design/Alt-Redirect-Addon/README.md

 Because redirects are URI-based, an unexpected query string on a link would've cause your redirects to not function.

-With this feature, you can strip out troublesome query strings so your redirects work as intended.
+With this feature, you can strip out troublesome query strings before your redirects are processed.

+Following this, you can choose to either add the query string back to the redirect URL, or strip it out entirely.
+The default behaviour for this is to add the filtered query strings back after the redirect has been found.

+You can set a query string to be stripped using the "strip" toggle in the Query Strings admin panel.

 The Query Strings functionality can be found in the nav as a child underneath the Alt Redirect Addon
 ```